jurriaancap/auth_azuretablestorage/README.md

 ## Features

-- User registration with password hashing (bcrypt)
+- User registration with password hashing (bcrypt and unique salt per user)
 - User login with JWT access and refresh tokens
 - Secure token refresh endpoint
+- User deletion (requires password and authentication)
 - User data stored in Azure Table Storage
+- Standardized database helper functions for all table operations
 - Environment-based configuration (no secrets in code)

 ## Technologies Used